Digitalralf/Home-Assistant-Projects/Node-Red Tuya Devices/Readme.md

 # Controlling Tuya devices locally using Node-Red

 This post is written as part of an assignment for the HAN University of Applied Sciences.
-This is also part of a few other guides I am posting.
+This is also part of a few other projects I am posting.
 Other guides can be found here:\
 Two Zigbee Networks Joined over a wireguard VPN: `TBD`\
 Connecting long range sensors using LoRa and MQTT:`TBD`